bytemaker-io/academicpages/_pages/about.md

+---	---
+permalink: /	permalink: /
+excerpt: "About me"	excerpt: "About me"
+author_profile: true	author_profile: true
+redirect_from: 	redirect_from:
+  - /about/	  - /about/
+  - /about.html	  - /about.html
+---
 # Personal Statement
 Hello, my name is Kaelan and I am currently pursuing a Master’s degree in Computer Science at Budapest University of Technology and Economics.
 My previous research has primarily focused on cloud computing and microservices, and I am well-versed in Kubernetes and distributed microservices.